Mater Christi Trust

 Impact

 Art and design learning is loved by teachers and pupils across our school.
 Teachers have high expectations where quality of evidence can be presented in a variety of ways.
 Children are given opportunities to explore art and designs from different cultures and can appreciate the historical and culture background, increasing their cultural capital.
 All children use technical vocabulary accurately and pupils are expected to know, apply and understand the matters, skills and processes specified.
 Children are confident using a range of materials and can talk about how art and artists have influenced their designs.
 Children improve their enquiry skills and inquisitiveness about the world around them, and their impact through art and design on the world.
 Children will become more confident in analysing their work and giving their opinion on their own and other works of art.
 Children show competences in improving their resilience and perseverance by continually evaluating and improving their work.
 All children in school can speak confidently about their art and design work and their skills and can showcase these to the wider community.
-We measure the impact of our curriculum through the following methods:

 • Assessing children’s understanding of topic linked vocabulary before and after the topic is taught.